South Dakota Democrats to choose attorney general candidate

 - Fresh seafood from U.S.?
 Dealer sold fishy tale at Inslee event in Washington state VIEW

-Republicans will choose their attorney general candidate at convention later in June.
+Republicans are set to choose their attorney general candidate at a state party convention in Pierre later in June.

+In the Democratic contest for attorney general, Seiler said he’s the most qualified candidate.
+He served as South Dakota’s U.S. attorney from 2015 through 2017, leaving after more than two decades at the office.

+“I’m the best qualified and most experienced,” Seiler said ahead of the convention.
+“I have the background in public service at all levels, and, at the end of the day, I think I have the best chance of winning the seat for the Democrats in November.”